Papa John’s Garlic Dipping Sauce

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-You might wonder how you can make your garlic dipping sauce for pizza like Papa John’s.
+You might wonder how to make garlicky dipping sauce pizza like Papa John’s.
 I have a recipe for you.
-Papa John’s garlic dipping sauce is a creamy garlic sauce that is perfect to dip those pizza crusts into.
+Papa John’s buttery garlic sauce is a creamy garlic sauce perfect for dipping those pizza crusts into.

-When you make it from scratch, you can use it for so many more things.
-You can spread it on bread for a simple garlic toast, or even spread some on a steak just before serving.
+When you make it from scratch, you can use it for many more things.
+You can spread it on bread for simple garlic bread or even spread some on a steak just before serving.
+No matter how you use this, your taste buds will be delighted.

 Why This is the Best Papa John’s Garlic Sauce Recipe